aottr/blog/content/posts/2021/09-12-simple-scheduler-discord-bot-part-2.md

 Our first attempt to schedule tasks inside our Discord bot contained a lot of clutter and unused variables / parameters.
 After giving the scheduler a second thought and re-reading my own article about it, I wanted to improve the code a bit and make it more tidy and clean.

-At first we gonna take a look at the `Task` class, our data model.
+At first, we gonna take a look at the `Task` class, our data model.
 The old model contained a lot of business logic since the rest of the scheduler was purely functional coded.

 The only consistent parameters for a task are the name (for identification) and the callback-function we want to run.
-Therefore we can strip the constructor to only two parameters.
+Therefore, we can strip the constructor to only two parameters.

 ```js
 class Task {